mahavedalla/mahavedalla/docs/questions/sammaditthi/whether-the-right-view-of-a-trainee-sekha-is-the-same-as-that-of-one-beyond-training-asekha.md

-# Whether the right view of a trainee (sekha) is the same as that of one beyond training (asekha)?
+Question: Whether the right view of a trainee (sekha) is the same as that of one beyond training (asekha)?
 Answer in Brief: -
  Category: Sammādiṭṭhi
 Sutta References: MN 65